Bubbling complex projective structures with quasi-Fuchsian holonomy: Geometric decomposition in holonomy

-The above study was focused on a single branched component, but now we go global with the help of \ref{alltogether}. \begin{thm} Let $S$ be a closed, connected and oriented surface of genus $g\geq 2$, $\rho:\pi_1(S)\to \pslc$ be a \qf representation and $\sigma\in \mathcal{M}_{2,\rho}$ be geometrically branched.
+The above study was focused on a single branched component, but now we go global with the help of Lemma \ref{alltogether}. \begin{theorem} Let $S$ be a closed, connected and oriented surface of genus $g\geq 2$, $\rho:\pi_1(S)\to \pslc$ be a \qf representation and $\sigma\in \mathcal{M}_{2,\rho}$ be geometrically branched.
 Let $k^\pm$ denote the number of branch points in $\sigma^\pm$ \begin{enumerate} \item If $k^+=2$ then both branch points live in the same positive component; more precisely there exists a unique negative unbranched disk and the branch points live in the positive component which is adjacent to it. \item If $k^-=2$ then both branch points live in the same negative component; more precisely there exists a negative component of Euler characteristic $-1$ containing both branch points.
-Moreover it has at most one non essential boundary component (with trivial holonomy and index $1$), while all essential boundaries have loxodromic holonomy and index $0$. \item If $k^+=k^-=1$ then the two branched components are adjacent along an essential real component with index $1$ and loxodromic holonomy; the negative branched component is an incompressible annulus. \end{enumerate} Moreover in each case all the other positive components are unbranched incompressible and all the other negative components are unbranched incompressible annuli and all the other real curves have index $0$. \end{thm} \proof We consider the three cases. \begin{enumerate} \item We have $2\chi(\sigma^-)=k^+-k^-=2$, so $\chi(\sigma^-)=1$, thus there must be a negative disk $D$.
+Moreover it has at most one non-essential boundary component (with trivial holonomy and index $1$), while all essential boundaries have loxodromic holonomy and index $0$. \item If $k^+=k^-=1$ then the two branched components are adjacent along an essential real component with index $1$ and loxodromic holonomy; the negative branched component is an incompressible annulus. \end{enumerate} Moreover in each case all the other positive components are unbranched incompressible and all the other negative components are unbranched incompressible annuli and all the other real curves have index $0$. \end{theorem} \begin{proof} We consider the three cases. \begin{enumerate} \item We have $2\chi(\sigma^-)=k^+-k^-=2$, so $\chi(\sigma^-)=1$, thus there must be a negative disk $D$.
 Let $C$ be the positive component adjacent to $D$.
-By \ref{alltogether} $C$ contains $2$ (i.e. all) branch points and indeed there are no other negative disks. \item We have $2\chi(\sigma^-)=k^+-k^-=-2$, so $\chi(\sigma^-)=-1$.
-By \ref{alltogether} negative components are either unbranched incompressible annuli or components with Euler characteristic $-1$ and $2$ branch points; hence there is exactly one of the latter kind.
-If it is incompressible, then it has the required boundary behaviour by \ref{negbranch}.
-If it is a pair of pants and it has one non essential boundary component, then the adjacent component is a disk (because it is unbranched), hence the index is $1$.
-If it had two non essential boundaries, then also the third boundary would be non essential, but then all the components adjacent to the three boundaries must be disk and $S$ would be a sphere, so this case is absurd. \item Let $C$ be the positive branched component.
-Since it has only one branch point, by \ref{posbranch} it is incompressible and has a unique boundary component of index $1$ and hyperbolic holonomy.
+By Lemma \ref{alltogether} $C$ contains $2$ (i.e. all) branch points and indeed there are no other negative disks. \item We have $2\chi(\sigma^-)=k^+-k^-=-2$, so $\chi(\sigma^-)=-1$.
+By Lemma \ref{alltogether} negative components are either unbranched incompressible annuli or components with Euler characteristic $-1$ and $2$ branch points; hence there is exactly one of the latter kind.
+If it is incompressible, then it has the required boundary behaviour by Lemma \ref{negbranch}.
+If it is a pair of pants and it has one non-essential boundary component, then the adjacent component is a disk (because it is unbranched), hence the index is $1$.
+If it had two non-essential boundaries, then also the third boundary would be non-essential, but then all the components adjacent to the three boundaries must be disk and $S$ would be a sphere, so this case is absurd. \item Let $C$ be the positive branched component.
+Since it has only one branch point, by Lemma \ref{posbranch} it is incompressible and has a unique boundary component of index $1$ and hyperbolic holonomy.
 The negative component adjacent along it can not be a disk, hence it is branched, with one branch point.
-By \ref{negbranch} it is an incompressible annulus and the other boundary component has index $0$.
-Moreover notice that the only negative disks could appear at the boundary of $C$, but this is forbidden since it is incompressible. \end{enumerate} The rest of the statement follows from the initial discussion: the non branched components can not be disks, hence they are incompressible and with zero index boundary by \ref{unbrcpt}.
-The negative ones are annuli again by \ref{unbrcpt}.
-As a consequence all real curves have index 0, except the non essential ones in the case $k^\pm=2$ and the curve separating the branch points in the case $k^+=1$, which have index $1$. \endproof
+By Lemma \ref{negbranch} it is an incompressible annulus and the other boundary component has index $0$.
+Moreover notice that the only negative disks could appear at the boundary of $C$, but this is forbidden since it is incompressible. \end{enumerate} The rest of the statement follows from the initial discussion: the non-branched components can not be disks, hence they are incompressible and with zero index boundary by Lemma \ref{unbrcpt}.
+The negative ones are annuli again by Lemma \ref{unbrcpt}.
+As a consequence all real curves have index 0, except the non-essential ones in the case $k^\pm=2$ and the curve separating the branch points in the case $k^+=1$, which have index $1$. \end{proof}